adiom-data/dsync/README.md

 127.0.0.1       mongo1 mongo2 mongotest
 ```

 You need to export COSMOS_TEST to be able to run the cosmos test.
+For DynamoDB you need to have localstack running.

 ```
 make clean-testdb # cleans and populates mongotest for the mongo connector test